abhishek-kumar-code/Redfish_Public/Specification.md

 Redfish services shall expose a [metadata document](#service-metadata) describing the service at the "/redfish/v1/$metadata" resource.
 This metadata document describes the resources and collections available at the root, and references additional metadata documents describing the full set of resource types exposed by the service.

+Services shall not require authentication in order to retrieve the metadata document.

 ##### OData Service Document Request

 Redfish services shall expose an [OData Service Document](#odata-service-document), at the "/redfish/v1/odata" resource.
 This service document provides a standard format for enumerating the resources exposed by the service, enabling generic hypermedia-driven OData clients to navigate to the resources of the service.

+Services shall not require authentication in order to retrieve the service document.

 ##### Resource Retrieval Requests